enasequence/pipelite/README.md

 Dependencies used to resolve following dependant stages to clean results in case of failures in current stage.
 *	`getDescription` returns textual description for the stage
+* `getJavaMemoryLimit` optional.
+Returns java memory limitation, used as `-Xmx` jvm parameter
+* `getPropertiesPass` optional.
+Returns array of names of system properties to pass from supervisor jvm to backend jvm
+* `getExecutorConfig` optional.
+Returns object of a class extending `ExecutorConfig`.
+Used to pass backend specific configurations

 Note: `stage name (toString())` is used in current version to obtain name for `<stage_table_id>` field.
 One  needs a good reason to override this method in  their stage enum.